example42/example42.github.io/_posts/2026-01-16-announcing-pabawi-a-web-frontend-to-classic-infrastructures.md

 ---
 layout: blog
 title: Announcing Pabawi, a web frontend for classic infrastructures
+description: "Introducing Pabawi — an open source web frontend for Puppet, Bolt, and Ansible that brings inventory, reporting, and command execution into a single modern UI."
 ---

 Is there still space in AI and Cloud native days for a new tool to manage classic infrastructures based on physical or virtual servers?